Classes Offered

 OK-First Certification Class

-The OK-First Certification class is a free 4-day class held at the National Weather Center in Norman.
+The OK-First certification class is a free 4-day class held at the National Weather Center in Norman.
 The class is also offered as a 6-week self-paced online class.
-Six Certification classes are offered each year including two in-person sessions (once in the spring and once in the fall) and four self-paced online sessions.
-The Certification class is open to public safety officials wanting to become OK-First Certified.
+6 certification classes are offered each year including 2 in-person sessions (1 in the spring and 1 in the fall) and 4 self-paced online sessions.
+The certification class is open to public safety officials wanting to become OK-First certified.
 This class is not open to the public.
 Certification classes feature a mix of presentations by meteorologists, hands-on data interpretation labs, tours, and other activities.

 Class objectives are to:

-• Introduce participants to the Oklahoma Mesonet, OK-First, National Weather Service, and the broader weather enterprise
+• Introduce members to the Oklahoma Mesonet, OK-First, National Weather Service, and the broader weather enterprise

-• Educate participants on the ingredients needed for severe storms, heavy rainfall, fire weather, and winter storms as well as the products to prepare for and monitor them
+• Understand the ingredients needed for severe storms, heavy rainfall, fire weather, and winter storms as well as the products to prepare for and monitor them

 • Establish a strong working knowledge of basic radar principles, limitations, products, and applications